Frontmatter Date Manager

 I enabled "viewed" timestamps but they don't appear in some notes.

 The viewed timestamp is only written when you open a file.
 Notes you haven't opened since enabling the feature won't have the field yet.
-The same filter rules and minimum-interval setting apply to viewed writes.
+The same filter rules and minimum-interval setting apply to viewed writes, and the stamp is skipped for that opening if the note has unsaved changes in another open editor.
+Note that writing this date does change the file, so with the feature enabled, opening a note updates its modification time on disk.

-No. By default, hash tracking mode is "Body only" - only changes below the frontmatter block trigger a timestamp update.
-To include frontmatter changes, switch Settings → Change detection → Tracking mode to "Both".
+No. By default, change detection only looks at the note body - only changes below the properties block trigger a date update.
+To include property changes, switch Settings → Change detection → What counts as a change to "Both".

 Will syncing (iCloud / Obsidian Sync / Dropbox) cause false timestamps?